cloudControl/documentation/Add-on Documentation/Data Storage/Cloudant.md

 # Cloudant

-With cloudControl, every deployment can feature a highly available hosted CouchDB provided by [Cloudant](https://cloudant.com/).
+With dotCloud, every deployment can feature a highly available hosted CouchDB provided by [Cloudant](https://cloudant.com/).

 ## Adding or removing the Cloudant Add-on